Simulating the quantum switch with quantum circuits is computationally hard: Abstract

 \section{Abstract}

-Higher-order transformations that act on a certain number of input quantum channels in an indefinite causal order---such as the quantum switch---cannot be described by standard quantum circuits that use the same number of calls of the input quantum channels.
-However, the question remains whether they can be \textit{simulated}, i.e., whether their action on their input channels can be deterministically reproduced, for all arbitrary inputs, by a quantum circuit that uses a larger number of calls of the input channels.
-Here, we prove that when only one extra call of each input channel is available, the quantum switch \textit{cannot} be simulated by any quantum circuit.
-We demonstrate that this result is robust by showing that, even when probabilistic and approximate simulations are considered, higher-order transformations that are close to the quantum switch can be at best simulated with a probability strictly less than one.
-This result stands in stark contrast with the known fact that, when the quantum switch acts exclusively on unitary channels, its action can be simulated.
+Higher-order transformations acting on input quantum channels in an indefinite causal order---such as the quantum switch---cannot be described by quantum circuits using the same number of calls to the input channels.
+A natural question is whether they can be simulated, i.e., whether their action can be exactly and deterministically reproduced by a quantum circuit with more calls to the input channels.
+Here, we prove that the quantum switch acting on two $n$-qubit channels cannot be simulated by any quantum circuit using $k$ calls to one channel and one to the other, if $k<2^n$.
+This establishes an exponential separation in quantum query complexity between processes with indefinite causal order and quantum circuits.
+Moreover, even with one extra call to both input channels, such a simulation remains impossible.
+We further demonstrate the robustness of this separation by extending the result to probabilistic and approximate simulations scenarios.